swaker854/stylebi-visual_BI_tool/README.md

 1. Visual Design with visibility the complete transform graph.
 Allows for inject control and KPI on different tap point
 2. Visual Driven materialization
-3. Visual Data Quality Monitoring: data quality monitoring dashboard and inline data quality visual widgets
+3. Visual Data Quality Monitoring: data quality monitoring data blocks and alerts backed by visual widgets to drill down into data lineage for root cause